 Encouraged by these results but seeking ways to take the Say Yes idea to scale, the Say Yes board, led by Mr. Weiss as its chairman, hired Mary Anne Schmitt-Carey as the organization’s president in 2006.
 A veteran of the school reform movement who worked in the U.S. Department of Education during the administration of President Bill Clinton, Ms. Schmitt-Carey led the process of developing ways to extend Say Yes services and scholarships across an entire community.
 She soon hired Gene Chasin, a former classroom teacher, principal and superintendent — and the former CEO of one of the largest school reform efforts in the country — to be Say Yes’ chief operating officer.

-The first Say Yes city-wide chapter was established in the upstate New York city of Syracuse in 2008.
+The first Say Yes city-wide chapter was piloted in the upstate New York city of Syracuse, beginning in 2008.
 The second followed four years later, in Buffalo, New York’s second largest city.
 During the 2014-15 school year, Say Yes services were available to nearly 65,000 children.
 More than 5,000 students have gone off to college with the support of Say Yes, most since 2013.